 sex crime lawyer in Los Angeles.
 We will evaluate the evidence and witnesses, question

 the appropriate persons, and work with you on building your defense.
 The

 legal team at Stephen G. Rodriguez & Partners will act immediately

 to preserve any evidence favorable to the defense.

-For an aggressive representation to protect your rights and your freedom, contact a Los Angeles prostitution lawyer
+For an aggressive representation, contact a Los Angeles criminal lawyer